 Switch up your drapes for a new pattern that ties into your color scheme.
 If you have blinds, consider adding fabric curtains in some of your rooms for added impact.

 29. Rearrange your furniture

-One of the easiest ways to make a change on a budget is by switching around your furniture.
-This could be as simple as rearranging your couch and chairs, or grouping furniture in a way that encourages conversation.
+One of the easiest ways to make a change on a budget is by switching your furniture around.
+This could be as simple as rearranging your couch and chairs or grouping furniture in a way that encourages conversation.

 Consider moving some furniture from a bedroom and using it to mix up things in your main living areas.
-An armchair or a side table from a different room can change up the feel of a room and add a new element.
+An armchair or a side table from elsewhere in the house can change the feel of a room and add a new element.